GOVERNORS OF CONNECTICUT

 The Governor presided over the General Assembly before it was divided into two houses in 1698; from that date until the adoption of the Constitution of 1818, the Governor presided in the council or upper house, with a casting vote, but no veto power.
 At the present time, the Lieutenant Governor presides over the Senate.

-The Governor holds office for four years and receives an annual salary of $150,000.
+The Governor holds office for four years.
 The Governor's Residence is located at 990 Prospect Avenue, Hartford 06105.

 Abbreviations for political parties denote the following: A, American; ACP, A Connecticut Party; AD, American Democrat; AR, American Republican; D, Democrat; F, Federalist; FSA, Free Soil American; NR, National Republican; O, No record; R, Republican; R*, Jeffersonian Republican; U, Union; W, Whig.
 Prior to 1660, state law prohibited governors from serving successive terms.